odoucet/magentoImage/README.md

 INSTALLATION
 ------------
-Install is tricky, because you'll have to replace one file in Magento core, and remove a security feature ...
+Install is tricky, because you'll have to replace one file in Magento core, and alter a security feature ...
 If you have any suggestion on how to make this hack clean, just tell me :)

 Copy .htaccess and img.php to media/catalog/product/cache